kdadler/slate/source/includes/_negotiations.md

 # Baskets (Negotiations)

+> Path

+```
+/negotiations(/{id})
+```

 Negotiation is the backend terminology to be used for baskets.
 It is expected that Basket will be used in all places in the Portal except when directly making contact with Yoda.

+A basket is where users can add products that they are looking to buy, or are in the process of negotiating on.
 A contact may only have 1 active negotiation at any given time.

 ## Available Verbs

-> Path

-```
-/negotiations(/{id})
-```

 * GET
 * POST